Sophia Mulsap

 Sophia Mulsap (born 6 June 1990) is a former Thai tennis player.

 Mulsap has career-high WTA rankings of 791 in singles, achieved on 6 October 2008, and 246 in doubles, set on 19 May 2008.
-She has won 2 doubles titles on the ITF Women's Circuit.
-Her only WTA Tour main draw appearance came at the 2007 PTT Bangkok Open, where she partnered Varatchaya Wongteanchai in the doubles event.
+She won two doubles titles on the ITF Women's Circuit.
+Her only WTA Tour main-draw appearance came at the 2007 Bangkok Open, where she partnered Varatchaya Wongteanchai in the doubles event.